Dr. Kailey Brennan

 About the Practitioner

-I received my master’s degree from the Colorado School of Traditional Chinese Medicine in Denver, Colorado in 2015 and am in the process of completing my doctoral studies at the Seattle Institute of East Asian Medicine in Seattle, Washington.
+I received my master’s degree from Colorado Chinese Medicine University (formerly the Colorado School of Traditional Chinese Medicine) in Denver, Colorado in 2015, and my doctoral degree from the Seattle Institute of East Asian Medicine in Seattle, Washington, awarded in August 2025.

-My training background encompass diverse traditions, diagnostic frameworks, and treatment methodologies.
-Since 2016 my main clinical orientation comes from the synthesis of Chinese medicine with insights from Western osteopathy and manual medicine.
+My training and educational background encompass diverse traditions, diagnostic frameworks, and treatment methodologies.
+Since 2016 I’ve been an avid student of a framework that synthesizes Chinese medicine with insights from Western osteopathy and manual medicine.
 The goal of treatment is to address and release disharmonies and imbalances that have become patterned in the body, leading to improved physiological functioning, better overall self-regulation, and healing.

-In addition to my private practice, I provide teaching and instruction on the synthesis of osteopathic palpation with East Asian medicine for licensed acupuncturists and students in the United States.
+In addition to my private practice, I provide teaching and instruction on the synthesis of osteopathic palpation with East Asian medicine for licensed acupuncturists and students in the United States with Engaging Vitality.

 I recently relocated to Fort Collins from Denver with my husband and lab mix, Moose.
 Outside the clinic, I enjoy hiking Colorado’s beautiful trails, cooking, watercolor painting, spending time with family and friends, and attempting to tire my very energetic dog out on Fort Collins’ many walking paths.